 “Awaiting the Tides Return, Tenby” is a 20″x 24″ studio painting produced from a smaller work painted on location at Tenby Harbour in June.
 The day at Tenby started on a positive note with a weather forecast of Sun and occasional showers.
 I took my wooden box easel and painting panels down into the harbour at low tide, safe in the knowledge that I had a few hours before the tide came back in.
-I chose a 10″x 12″ panel and with the Sun lighting my subject nicely, I began my painting, but as often happens when painting on location, the Sun kept disappearing behind ever increasing cloud causing a halt to proceedings until the light reappeared .
+I chose a 10″x 12″ panel and with the Sun lighting my subject nicely, I began my painting.
+Unfortunately, as often happens when painting on location, the Sun kept disappearing behind ever increasing cloud causing a halt to proceedings until the light reappeared.
 This can be very frustrating and my painting was becoming a little grey looking so I had to stop.
-When packing away my paints, the Sun reappeared for a few seconds, so I quickly took an image on my phone as a reminder of the light I required and I also made a couple of pencil sketches to give me more options on composition.
+When packing away my paints, the Sun reappeared for a few seconds, and I quickly took an image on my phone as a reminder of the light I required.
+I also made a couple of pencil sketches to give me more options on composition.
 This, I hoped, would be enough information for a the larger studio painting.

-After having initially discarded the slightly grey looking plein air painting to one side as just a working oil sketch, I picked it up today in my studio and started painting the “light” back into it using the larger studio painting as a colour reference.
+I initially discarded the slightly grey looking plein air painting to one side as just a working oil sketch.
+But picking it up today in my studio, I started painting the “light” back into it using the larger studio painting and photo as colour references.
 This reversal of usual working practice is something that I had not done before but my experiment seems to have worked resulting in a colourful little painting that I have titled “Awaiting the Tide at Tenby”.